github/docs/content/code-security/supply-chain-security/understanding-your-software-supply-chain/exploring-the-dependencies-of-a-repository.md

 ## Changing the "Used by" package

-You may notice some repositories have a "Used by" section in the sidebar of their **Code** tab.
-In order for your repository to display this "Used by" section, three conditions must be met:
+You may notice some repositories have a "Used by" section in the sidebar of the **Code** tab.
+Your repository will have a "Used by" section if:
   * The dependency graph is enabled for the repository (see the above section for more details).
   * Your repository contains a package that is published on a [supported package ecosystem](/github/visualizing-repository-data-with-graphs/about-the-dependency-graph#supported-package-ecosystems).
-  * In said ecosystem, your package has a link to a *public* repository where the source is stored.
+  * Within the ecosystem, your package has a link to a _public_ repository where the source is stored.

 The "Used by" section shows the number of public references to the package that were found, and displays the avatars of some of the owners of the dependent projects.